JoeUgly/How_to/README.md

 <br/><br/>
 ### Display the results on the sample_log sheet
-Paste this into the cell next to the industry that we selected on the sample_log sheet.
+Paste this into the cell next to the industry that we selected on the "sample_log" sheet.
 Extend the formula into the rows below using the AutoFill feature.
 If your data on the sample_log sheet doesn't start on row 3 then adjust accordingly.

 `=get_param!F3`